treasure-data/digdag/digdag-docs/src/concepts.md

     echo>: this is ${i}th loop
 ```

 `_check` and `_error` options uses dynamic task generation.
-Those parameters are used by Digdag to run another task only when the task succeeds or failes.
+Those parameters are used by Digdag to run another task only when the task succeeds or fails.

 `_check` task is generated after successful completion of a task.
 This is useful especially when you want to validate results of a task before starting next tasks.